 Which one is the best option?

-We talked about the most efficient methods for car seat airport carrier in a previous post if you remember.
-In this detailed guide, we will list all the necessary information you should know about checking a car seat on an airplane before planning your vacation.
+We talked about the most efficient car seat airport carrier's most efficient methods in a previous post if you remember.
+This detailed guide will list all the necessary information you should know about checking a car seat on an airplane before planning your vacation.

 Further, you may want to know everything about flying with the car seat before looking at the details.